mvr/mvr.github.io/posts/no-three-in-line.md

-I'm not sure why preferring to always branch along the same axis works much better than, say, always taking the row or column with fewest unknown cells.
+I'm not sure why preferring to always branch along the same axis works much better than, say, always taking the row or column with fewest unknown cells, but empirically it's the case.
 This makes me think there's a lot about the structure of this search problem that I don't understand.

-Again for the curious, here are some typical mid-search configurations.
-Is there an obvious "tell" for these that makes clear that they're not completable?
+Again for the curious, here are some typical mid-search configurations, where the red cells are ones which have been definitively ruled out.
+Is there an obvious "tell" for these that makes clear they're not completable?
 I don't see one.

 ```lifeviewer
 x = 54, y = 14, rule = LifeHistory